Presentation

 all audiences

-The Institute of Oceanography is committed to making the richness and fragility of the oceans known to as many people as possible.
+The Oceanographic Institute is committed to raising awareness of the richness and fragility of the oceans.
 The Oceanographic Museum of Monaco is spearheading this action, creating wonder through the beauty of marine life, by appealing through art and proposing interactive devices.

 The Institute of Oceanography animates a community beyond its walls, thanks to digital tools (website, mobile applications), its social networks or its external actions, the Institute draws its mobilization strength from the enlightened and constant use in its history of the most innovative awareness tools.